SuuperW/PR2_Level_Generator/README.md

 # LevelGenBot
 A Discord bot which interfaces with PR2_Level_Generator.

 To set up this bot, you must first create a Discord bot via Discord's website.
-(The Discord .NET library includes a easy tutorial on this: https://github.com/RogueException/Discord.Net/blob/dev/docs/guides/getting_started/intro.md)
+(The Discord .NET library includes an easy tutorial on this: https://github.com/RogueException/Discord.Net/blob/dev/docs/guides/getting_started/intro.md)
-Then, create two files in the folder "LevelGenBot": secrets.txt and special users.txt. secrets.txt should consist of JSON, with the properties 'bot_token', 'pr2_username', and 'pr2_token', set to your bot's token, the username of the PR2 account to upload levels to, and a login token for said account. special users.txt should consist of JSON, with the property 'owner', set to your Discord user ID.
+Then, create two files in the folder "LevelGenBot": secrets.txt and special users.txt. secrets.txt should consist of JSON, with the properties 'bot_token', 'pr2_username', and 'pr2_token', set to your bot's token, the username of the PR2 account to upload levels to, and a login token for said account.
+If you do not create this file, the bot cannot run. special users.txt should consist of JSON, with the property 'owner', set to your Discord user ID.
+If you do not create this file, you will not have access to admin commands for the bot.

+When running the application, you can provide an argument 'logX' where X is a priority level indicating what should be logged.
+Possible values are 1 for logging everything, or 2 for logging connection-related events.
+Default is 2.
+You can also provide the argument 'bg' to disable reading from the console (allowing the app to run without requiring a window to be open).